usableprivacy/upribox/docs/source/development.rst

 -  add your RaspberryPi address(es) in the [upriboxes] section in environments/development/inventory

-Once you added the IP address of your Rasspberry Pi to the development inventory, start chaing the upribox source and deploy your local config
+Once you added the IP address of your Raspberry Pi to the development inventory, start chaing the upribox source and deploy your local config
 with: